Chef William McNeill

 My most essential item in the kitchen: Knife

-My new favorite tool: Immersion Circulator – Sos Vide
+My new favorite tool: Immersion Circulator – Sous Vide

-The one condiment I can’t live without: A good hot sauce
+The one condiment I can’t live without: Texas Pete Hot Sauce

 An Interview with Chef William McNeill of George’s Food & Spirits